InformaticsMatters/bandr/README.md

 >   For a detailed description of each utility refer to `backup.py` or
     `recovery.py`, where the operation and supported environment variables are explained.

-Assuming you've logged into Docker hub you can build and push the **latest** backup image with the following command from the `sql-backup`
-directory: -

-    $ docker-compose build
-    $ docker-compose push

-Build the **stable** image with: -

-    $ IMAGE_TAG=stable docker-compose build
-    $ IMAGE_TAG=stable docker-compose push

 ## Command-line tests (MySQL)
 You could start a simple MySQL 5.7 docker container with: -